Andean potato information and growing instructions |

-As a wild species, the genetics are likely to have a lot of differences from the common potato and it is impossible to predict what kind of value might come from that.
+As a wild potato hybrid, the genetics are likely to have a lot of differences from the common potato and it is impossible to predict what kind of value might come from that.
 Typically, a lot of resistance to pests and diseases is lost through the process of domestication.
-Solanum acroscopicum has been noted to have resistance to Colorado potato beetle, early and late blights, potato leafroll virus, potato virus Y, root knot nematode, and wart.
-This species has been grown by few people other than potato researchers and very little work has been published about it.
-Part of what makes Twanoh exciting is the possibility of discovering new and valuable traits in this potato cousin.
+Twanoh does have a lot of unique features that make it interesting, including its very different form and also its tendency to remain palatable even when the tubers have greened.

 I feel obligated to provide a warning with this variety, but all that I can really warn you against is the unknown.
-As far as I know, Solanum acroscopicum has not been used as a food plant in the past.
 Typically, wild potatoes are all treated as edible as long as they have a safe level of glycoalkaloids.
 Twanoh appears to have low glycoalkaloids, as attested to by its lack of bitterness.
-Still, because this species has not been commonly consumed, it could contain something toxic that we don’t know about.
+Still, because we don’t know which species contributed to its genetics, it could contain something toxic that we don’t know about.
 I have eaten quite a bit of it with no complaints, but you should probably start slowly and make sure that it doesn’t disagree with you.
 Other than that, I can’t really provide any advice, since there is no way to establish the safety of any food, other than by long experience.
 I do not and cannot know if it is equivalent in safety to the domesticated potato.

 Thanks to the USDA Potato Introduction Station, which provided the germplasm that was used in breeding this variety.
 The name Twanoh was chosen as part of a theme of place names in Western Washington.